Tanzania signs a controversial port management deal with Dubai-based company despite protests

 The deal was signed on Sunday in the presence of Tanzania’s President Samia Suluhu Hassan, who has recently been accused of cracking down on critics such as her predecessor, the late John Magufuli.

-Tanzania Ports Authority Director General Plasduce Mbossa said that DP World, based in the United Arab Emirates, will only operate four berths and not the entire port.
+Tanzania Ports Authority Director General Plasduce Mbossa said that DP World, based in the United Arab Emirates, will only operate four berths of the Dar es Salaam Port, located in the country's financial capital, and not the entire port.
 Its performance would be reviewed every five years for a total contractual period of 30 years.

 The opposition and civil society have protested the government decision to have a foreign logistics company manage Tanzania’s ports.
 The government has said the move would increase port efficiency and grow the country’s economy.